Brian-McG/OpenGL-Basics/README.md

 The red light rotates about the y-axis and starts at (0, 0, 10).<br>
 The blue light rotates about the z-axis and starts at (-10, 0, 0).<br>
 The colors should combine when multiple lights fall on the same spot.

-### To Run this program in Qt Creator
-Simply open the project and click run.

 ### Default camera position
 By default the camera sits at (0,0,3) and looks at (0,0,0).